gashon/scrib/README.md

-# Scrib - An Open Source Blogging Application
+# Scrib - Blogging Application

 Scrib is a modern, easy-to-use, performant, and scalable blogging application.
 This application was built with modern web technologies including Node.js, Express, MongoDB, GraphQL, React, and TypeScript.